alalexl/LoLViewer/README.md

 - To run locally:
 - npm install http-server -g
 - http-server (inside the application folder)
+- OR
+- npm install > gulp serve

 - want to load different stl files of different characters via dropdown selection and load button
 - buttons to customize rotation/orientation of champion